This section outlines the computation of nonlinear interactions at shallow water by means of two methods.

 The second method is called the Discrete Collinear Triad Approximation (DCTA) method and heuristically

-captures the spectral tail at shallow water depths, while generating all transient sub and super harmonics.
+spectral tail at shallow water depths, while generating all transient sub and super harmonics.

 Quadratic formulations